-As with APIs, PayPal is far removed from the bad old days of infrequent e-mail communication and nearly non-existent live phone support when crises (e.g. fund freezes) arise.
+As with APIs, PayPal has moved far from the bad old days of infrequent e-mail communication and nearly non-existent live phone support when crises (i.e., fund freezes) arose.
 Still, its size and management structure make it more susceptible to complacency than its more nimble rival.

-Stripe is motivated to take over top spot for good, and its entrepreneurial spirit shines through in this aspect of the business.
-Its IRC and e-mail channels make engineers accessible for live help, and although phone support is not formally in place yet, you get the impression that it is moving fast in this direction.
+Stripe is motivated to take over the top spot for good, and its entrepreneurial spirit shines through in this aspect of the business.
+Its IRC and e-mail channels make engineers accessible for live help 24/7, via phone, email, or online chat.

-Stripe comes out on top here, since they will actually help you migrate to the new platform in a PCI-compliant fashion.
+Stripe comes out on top here, since it will actually help you migrate to the new platform in a PCI-compliant fashion.
 PayPal, not so much.
-You risk losing a lot of customers if you leave PayPal, no matter how long you've been with them, because they won't transfer credit card data for you.
+You risk losing a lot of customers if you leave PayPal no matter how long you've been with them, because they won't transfer credit card data for you.

-Based on this two-part survey of both online payment processing companies, it is difficult to conclude that one company fits all.
-A home-based entrepreneur or someone who is just starting a new blog is likely to find comfort in PayPal's established history and micropayment option, whereas Stripe has the better API and is in our judgment more customer friendly.
+Based on this two-part survey of both online payment processing companies, it is difficult to conclude that one company is clearly superior.
+A home-based entrepreneur or someone who is just starting a new blog is likely to find comfort in PayPal's established history and micropayment option, whereas Stripe has the better API and is, in our judgment, more customer-friendly.